vishwas-trivedi/alpha-blog-6.0.0/README.md

 # Readme
-This is the repository for the first alpha-blog app for understanding ruby on rails.
+This is the repository for the first alpha-blog app for understanding Ruby on Rails.